This page is from APP, the official source of professional practice for policing.

 - right to freedom of expression, including freedom to receive information (Article 10)

-When a person is reported missing the police have an obligation to record the incident and ensure that positive action is taken to risk-assess and safeguard the individual. safeguarding actions may be undertaken by the police or others, and must be clearly documented with the rationale.
+When a person is reported missing the police should risk-assess and safeguard the individual when necessary.
+Safeguarding actions may be undertaken by the police or others, and must be clearly documented with the rationale.
 An initial risk assessment will provide the basis for an appropriate and proportionate response according to the level of risk to the individual and others.

 It is also important to consider whether the person has a particular vulnerability that may increase their risk, such as: